wp-plugins/playbuzz/readme.txt

 4. A "funz"/"animals" Quiz, that can be implemented in any page.

 == Changelog ==
+= 0.3.3 =
+* Use page dropdown in the recommendations widget.

 = 0.3.2 =
 * Add 'links' parameter to the recommendations widget